-1.7 QUANTITY OF SUBMITTALS
+1.7 OUANTITY OF SUBMITTALS

-- 1.7.1 Number of Copies of Product Data
+- 1.7.1 Number of Copies of Product Data - a.

-- a.
 Submit five copies of submittals of product data requiring review and approval only by the Contracting Officer.
 Submit three copies of submittals of product data for operation and maintenance manuals.

-- 1.7.2 Number of Copies of Shop Drawings
+1.7.2 Number of Copies of Shop Drawings

-Submit shop drawings in compliance with quantity requirements specified for product data.
+Submit shop drawings in compliance with quantity requirements specified for product data. $\,$ section or as directed.

-- 1.7.3 Number of Samples - a.
+1.7.3 Number of Samples

+- a.
 Submit two samples, or two sets of samples showing range of variation, of each required item.
 One approved sample or set of samples will be retained by approving authority and one will be returned to contractor. - b.
 Submit one sample panel.
-Include components listed in technical section or as directed. - c.
+Include components listed in technical

+- c.
 Submit one sample installation, where directed. - d.
 Submit one sample of non-solid materials. - 1.7.4 Number of Copies of Administrative Submittals - a.
-Unless otherwise specified, submit administrative submittals compliance with quantity requirements specified for product data. - b.
-Submit administrative submittals required under "SD-19 Operation and Maintenance Manuals" to conform to Section 01 78 23, "Operation and Maintenance Data." - 1.8 FORWARDING SUBMITTALS - 1.8.1 Samples and Submittalsr
+Unless otherwise specified, submit administrative submittals compliance with quantity requirements specified for product data. - 1.8 FORWARDING SUBMITTALS - 1.8.1 Samples and Submittalsr